What are cloth menstrual pads?

 Don't use softeners.: Softeners can ruin the EcoPads absorption capabilities, avoid at all costs.

-Any bio detergent is fine to use when washing your cloth pads.
+Any non-bio detergent is fine to use when washing your cloth pads.
 You want to avoid fabric softeners because they can make fabrics less absorbent.
-It’s not recommended to bleach pads either because it can break down the material and interfere with absorbency.
+It’s not recommended to bleach pads either because they can break down the material and interfere with absorbency.

 You can wash the pads during your cycle as you go through your stash or launder them all once your period ends.
-Basically, just wash them whenever is the most convenient for you.
-Keep in mind if you want to wash them all together, to at least rinse the pads as soon as you can to remove any discharge to cause build ups.
+Basically, wash them whenever it is the most convenient for you.
+Keep in mind if you want to wash them all together, to at least rinse the pads as soon as you can to remove any discharge to cause build-ups.

-You can safely dry your EcoPads on tumble dryer, it might help to sanitize them through the hot air.
-One day is usually enough for your ecopads to dry on the line, as long as you spin well.
+You can safely dry your EcoPads on a tumble dryer.
+It might help to sanitise them through the hot air.
+One day is usually enough for your EcoPads to dry on the line, as long as you spin well.

 Try to avoid leaving your pads in direct sunlight for extended lengths of time.
-The sun can bleach out the colors of your pads or damage waterproof backing materials.
-We recommend hang dry, out of sunlight
+The sun can bleach out your pads' colours or damage waterproof backing materials.
+We recommend hanging dry out of sunlight.

 If you have white cloth pads, you may see some staining.
 However, stains don’t mean that the fabric isn’t clean.
-Pads that have patterns or darker colors tend to naturally hide stains.
+Pads that have patterns or darker colours tend to hide stains naturally.
 If you’re concerned about staining, follow this tip.

 How to reduce blood stains?
 Salt is great at drawing blood out of fabrics.
 Sprinkle it on or make a paste and allow it to sit until dry.
 Scrape off the paste once dry and rinse with cold water.